 Once the application for health benefits is filed with the VA, what happens?

 The VA investigates the person’s military records and makes a determination regarding the person’s character of discharge.
 Sometimes the facts are not written in the record regarding a discharge characterization.
 However, the VA is not always bound to the service department records.
 The VA examines all of the circumstances surrounding the discharge and evidence presented to it, including the evidence provided by the person.
 Usually, the VA will send a letter to the applicant requesting additional evidence.
-The person can also request a hearing to present additional evidence or to provide statements that have to do with the discharge.
+The person can also request a hearing to present further evidence or to provide statements that have to do with the discharge.

 What can the VA decide and how does it affect the applying veteran?